anvilproject/anvil-portal/content/data/data.md

 # Explore Data

 <hero small>Explore AnVIL's studies and associated Terra workspaces to discover datasets of interest.
-See the [Requesting Data Access](/data/requesting-data-access) guide for information on AnVIL's access types, how to request access and what to do once your access request is approved.</hero>
+See the [Requesting Data Access](/data/requesting-data-access) guide for information on how to request access to AnVIL's [open access](/data/requesting-data-access#data-access-types), [controlled access](/data/requesting-data-access#accessing-controlled-access-data) and [consortium access](/data/requesting-data-access#accessing-consortium-access-data) datasets.</hero>

 <data-dashboard></data-dashboard>

-## Notes.
+## Notes

 > For workspaces with no dbGaP Id, the dbGaP study registration is in progress.
 The dbGap Ids will be displayed once assigned by dbGaP.